Experience Transat

 Share the article

 Are you planning a trip to Marrakesh soon?
-To get you started, here are some series, novels, and movies set in Morocco to get a better understanding of the culture, the landscapes and the history.
+To get you started, here are some series, novels, and movies set in Morocco to get a better understanding of the culture, the landscapes and the history of this fascinating country — from the vibrant streets of Marrakesh to the breathtaking Sahara Desert.
 Enjoy!

 The Blue Caftan